aoggz/dotfiles/osx/README.md

 1. Setup SSH keys
 1. Setup default AWS profile
 1. Clone this repository to the `~/repos/dotfiles` directory
-1. Run `./osx/install.sh`.
+1. Run all `./osx/install-x.sh` scripts.
-1. Close your terminal instance and open a new one.
-Navigate back to the `~/repos/dotfiles` directory.
+1. Between each, close your terminal instance and open a new one.
+Navigate back to the `~/repos/dotfiles` directory and run the next script.
-1. Run `./osx/post-install.sh`.
 1. Add any private nuget feeds to the `~\.nuget\NuGet\NuGet.Config` file.
 1. Add any private npm feeds to the `~\.npmrc` file.